Join Our Newsletter

 Get our best recipes and health tips delivered right to your inbox!

-Getting ready for a party?
-Take a look at more of our heart-healthy appetizer recipes!
-We'll share the secret to making them perfectly crispy every time.
+Making healthy food for a party?
+Take a look at our heart-healthy appetizer recipes!
+We'll share the secret to making crispy healthy snacks every time.

 This recipe uses heart-healthy cooking methods and ingredients to deliver a delicious side dish without excess sodium or unhealthy fats.
 By air frying instead of deep frying, we significantly reduce the overall oil needed.
 The sauce is also lightened up by using nonfat Greek yogurt as a creamy, protein-rich base.